top of page

 If you reside outside of our service area and would like an assessment for your child, kindly email us at support@fairesens.ca

 Not ready to commit just yet?
 No problem!
-Consider reading Should I take my child out of the French Immersion program? for additional support.
+Consider reading Not all French Immersion Programs are Created the Same for additional support.

 Written by Shana Baptiste-Iseyemi